xpl/pipez/README.md

 log = ({ indent = 0, timestamp = false }, ...args) =>
 ```

-But that's somewhat intrusive, invading the original semantics.
+But that's somewhat intrusive, invading the original call semantics.
 With closures and first-class functions, JS offers a better way of separating these concerns:

 ```javascript
 configure = ({ indent = 0, timestamp = false }) =>   // Configuration